 Carpets of snowdrops mingled with aconites have naturalised throughout our 18 acres of grounds and woodland, and along the banks of the River Stiffkey which runs through the Abbey Grounds.

-Our Snowdrop Walks usually open in late January, and remain open until early March when the flowers fade.
+The Snowdrop Walks open in late January, and remain open until early March when the flowers fade.

 Address: The Shirehall Museum, Common Place, Walsingham, Norfolk NR22 6BP